How To Roast A Turkey In The Oven?

 While your turkey is roasting learn how to carve your bird to get the most out of it.
 Learn how to carve your turkey like the pros.

-🍵How To Make Turkey Gravy
+🍵How To Make Easy Gravy

 Of course, your roast turkey recipe would not be complete without a good sauce or gravy to accompany it.
-Here is a very simple and tasty method to make a good sauce that everyone will love.
+Here is a very simple easy gravy and tasty method to make a good sauce that everyone will love.

 To the roasting pan after all the vegetables have been removed, add about half a pint of water (this can be water from cooked vegetables if you have any or chicken stock, or a mixture of water and wine).